• Skip to primary navigation

 Yes, you can (thank goodness!).
 While fat bloom and sugar bloom have a negative effect on appearance, the product remains perfectly safe to eat and can be remelted to remove discoloration.

-Filed Under: Blogs, Chocolate Tagged With: Chocolate, confectionery
+Filed Under: Blogs & Press, Chocolate Tagged With: Chocolate, confectionery

 Share This: